-Studies Commence Credits taken Oct- Feb Feb- May/June May/June - October Oct - Feb Feb - June May/June - October Oct- Feb Feb- June May/June to October October 30 Taught 30 Taught N/A 30 Taught 30 Taught 60 Research N/A N/A February N/A 30 Taught N/A 30 Taught 30 Taught N/A 30 Taught 60 Research
+Studies Commence Credits taken Oct- Feb Feb- May/June May/June - October Oct - Feb Feb - May/June May/June - October Oct- Feb Feb- June May/June to October October 30 Taught 30 Taught N/A 30 Taught 30 Taught 60 Research (submission Feb) N/A N/A February N/A 30 Taught N/A 30 Taught 30 Taught N/A 30 Taught 60 Research

-- 2.2.4 Given the constraints outlined above, Boards should select one of the following submission deadlines, as appropriate: - a) Last Friday before the start of Term 1 (This date will change in 2024/25) - marks for these Dissertations would be considered at CABs in November, enabling graduation in January; - b) First Friday of Term 2 - marks for these Dissertations would be considered at CABs in April, enabling graduation in July. - c) First Friday in May
+- 2.2.4 Given the constraints outlined above, Boards should select one of the following submission deadlines for dissertations, as appropriate: - a) Last Friday before the start of Semester 1 - marks for these Dissertations would be considered at CABs in November, enabling graduation in January; - b) Friday at the end of the first week of Semester 2 - marks for these Dissertations would be considered at CABs in April, enabling graduation in July. - c) Friday at the end of the first week of Semester 3 - o marks for these Dissertations would be considered at CABs in July enabling graduation in January [2026].

-- marks for these Dissertations would be considered at CABs in June, enabling graduation in July. - 2.2.5 Requests for extensions/deferrals will be handled using the Mitigating Circumstances Policy.
+2.2.5 Requests for extensions/deferrals will be handled using the Mitigating Circumstances Policy.
 Deferral requests that move submission dates past those detailed in 2.2.4 above will be referred until the next formal point detailed above.